vbtechmatrix/Gauge-Designer-Studio-GDS-/README.md

 # Gauge-Designer-Studio-GDS-
-A Python-based program for Windows that can help you design your own gauge in a simple and fun way
+A Python-based program for Windows that can help you design your own gauge in a simple and fun way.

 This app was born out of necessity: the need to use my own designs in my driving sim's custom tachometer.
 I tried other generic drawing software, but it was difficult, imprecise, and frustrating.
 So I decided to share my work with others as well.
 Whether designing sporty custom graphics or simply reproducing existing ones for repairs, the results came out as perfect replicas.
+Have fun!

 ## Contacts
 If you have some suggestions or improvements, feel free to write an e-mail to logigamer2007@gmail.com.
 I'm available at any hour of any day.
 Immediate response up to 1 or 2 days, in mostly cases i respond in some hours.